chris062689/game-hook/README.md

     - **Pokemon Sidebar** - A sidebar used for video game streamers and Pokemon.
 Will display common information about the Pokemon game you are playing as a sidebar that can easily integrate into OBS or Xsplit.
 - **Example Scripts** - Inside of the /data/scripts folder, you can see examples for:
     - **Pokemon Red / Blue Nuzlocke Mode** - A script that enforces "Nuzlocke" rules from Pokemon.
 This enforces all main Nuzlocke rules automatically including: Disallow use of "dead" Pokemon, disallow captures after first encounters per Route.
+    - **Pokemon Red / Blue Shiny Checker** - A script that determines if the Pokemon you are fighting is a shiny.

 ## How do I set up my config?